TiarkRompf/lms-clean/doc/lms_code_walk.md

 3. The `libFunction` function creates nodes with `op = "lib-Function"`.

 The codegen supporting those nodes are in this same file.
-To mix in traits for the frontend support, just extend the `trait CLibs`.
+To mix-in traits for the frontend support, just extend the `trait CLibs`.
-To mix in traits for the codegen support, just extend the `trait CCodeGenLibs`.
+To mix-in traits for the codegen support, just extend the `trait CCodeGenLibs`.

 ## Put Everything Together: Driver/Compiler

-With the support in frontends and codegen, we want to introduce a driver or a compiler that puts all the supports together and offers the programming environment for user application, code generation, compilation, and evaluation.
+With support in frontends and codegen, we want to introduce a driver or a compiler that puts all the supports together and offers the programming environment for user application, code generation, compilation, and evaluation.

 The basic components of a driver or compiler include:
 1. All the needed frontend traits.